Journal of Museum Ethnography

 General Guidance

-Articles should not exceed 8,000 words.
-Shorter contributions of no more than 4,000 words – including research notes and ‘work-in-progress’ reports on recent acquisitions, discoveries, conferences, exhibitions, and projects – are especially welcome.
-Contributions on global cultures collections outside the UK are also welcome.
+Full-length articles should not exceed 8,000 words.
+We particularly welcome shorter submissions (up to 6,000 words), including research notes, project updates, and ‘work-in-progress’ reflections on recent acquisitions, discoveries, conferences, and exhibitions.
+Contributions focusing on collections or practices outside the UK are also encouraged.

 Reviews:

-The JME does not accept unsolicited reviews.
-Material and suggestions for review should be sent to the appropriate editor.
+Please note: the JME does not accept unsolicited reviews.
+Suggestions for review content should be sent to the relevant editor.

 Image courtesy of the Royal Botanic Gardens, Kew.